1. How do I sign up for CYA Basketball?

 6. When does registration start and end?

-For the Winter program, online registration opened on 22 September.
-Anyone who registers for the house program by November 1st is guaranteed placement on a house team; however, to avoid the late fee (grades 1-8), you must register by October 17th.
+Online registration for the Winter season is scheduled to begin on September 13th.
+Anyone who registers for the house program by October 31st is guaranteed placement on a house team; however, to avoid the late fee (grades 1-8), you must register by October 17th.
 Anyone in grades 1-8 registered after October 17th will play a late fee.
-In addition, anyone in grades 1-8 registering after November 1st will only be placed on a team if there is still space in the league for which you are registering; otherwise, the child will be placed on a waiting list and activated if space becomes available.
-For high school age students, the deadline for registration without a late fee and guaranteed team placement is November 14th.
+Anyone in grades 1-8 registering after October 31st will only be placed on a team if there is still space in the league for which you are registering; otherwise, the child will be placed on a waiting list and activated if space becomes available.
+For high school age students, the deadline for registration without a late fee and guaranteed team placement is November 28th.

-Players wishing to try out for Travel teams must register for Travel tryouts by the date of the second scheduled tryout in their respective age division.
-Once teams are selected, those who made a travel team will be directed to register for Travel basketball and must complete this process by October 31st.
+Players wishing to try out for Travel teams must register by the date of the second scheduled tryout in their respective age division, which will be sometime in mid-October.
+A late registration fee will be charged after October 17th.

 7. When does the season start and end?

 The Winter basketball season for the house program begins in December and ends in early to mid-March, depending upon the league.
 For most leagues practices will begin in late November or early December and continue through the end of February.
-Games will begin either the weekend of December 3rd-4th or the weekend of December 10-11th (depending upon the grade level).
+Games are expected to begin either the weekend of December 4-5th or the weekend of December 11-12th (depending upon the grade level).

 For the Travel program, practices will begin in mid-October once the teams have been selected.
 Most Travel programs participate in the pre-season Thanksgiving tournament.
-The regular Travel program season begins the week after Thanksgiving and ends in early March.
+The regular Travel program season also begins in December and ends in early March.

 8. When and where are practices held?